manager.hqdentaldesign@gmail.com

 Resolving the issue with a root canal may not be sufficient if your tooth is severely damaged or weak.
 Even if the tooth doesn't make it, you could still need to have it extracted.

 In comparision the risks of root canal vs extraction.The tooth's condition may restrict the availability of a root canal and crown; in cases when degeneration is present, extraction and replacement may be the best course of action.
+According to research, dental implants may be useful even in cases when complete extraction is not necessary, but they still need to be thoroughly examined by a dentist (British Journal of Oral & Maxillofacial Surgery, 2021).

 Leave A Comment